solimant/backstage/docs/features/techdocs/getting-started.md

 If you haven't setup Backstage already, start [here](../../getting-started/index.md).

-> If you used `npx @backstage/create-app`, TechDocs may already be present.
+> If you used `npx @backstage/create-backstage-app` or `yarn create @backstage/backstage-app`, TechDocs may already be present.
 >
 > You should skip to [`Setting the Configuration`](#setting-the-configuration)
 > below.